akoskm/react-crash-course/README.md

 All of these UIs contain text inputs, comboboxes, dropdowns and shared components, and while react.dev describes their APIs, it's more like a documentation of what they are capable of and not a walkthrough of how they are used in the app you'll work on.

 This course, unlike react.dev, offers you **a structured way** to learn **how to use** these components and **how to combine** them for a more complex UI.

+## Emojy guide:

+💭 - we already mentioned this, try to remember